terence410/ts-datastore-orm/README.md

 - consolidate all error messages and type (wrap all datastore errors and handle friendly errors)
 - able to generate/deploy composite config
 - performance test
-- all output use the form [result, response] no matter have results or not